Floquet engineering using pulse driving in a diamond two-level system under a large-amplitude modulation: Synchronized readout

-From now on, we describe how to obtain the phase dynamics of the Floquet state driven by the CP sequence in the AC magnetic field.
+We have obtained the phase dynamics of the Floquet state driven by the CP sequence in the AC magnetic field.
 The dynamics is reflected in the phase acquisition $\phi_\text{acq}$.
-We use the initial state
+We next formulate the principle of retrieving the Floquet state by the so-called synchronized readout, which we focus on in this study.